Junior-Devs/2020-Junior-Devs-Project/CONTRIBUTING.md

 ## Figma workspace

 We have a [Figma workspace](https://www.figma.com/file/g09N7BPg0QPBAKsr789UPo/Design-playground?node-id=0%3A1) to work on the mockups/design.
 Find more details on [how to add your ideas to the design here](https://github.com/Junior-Devs/2020-Junior-Devs-Project/wiki/How-to-collaborate-on-Figma).

+## Upcoming
+Once we're happy with the plan and design we'll start creating tickets (GitHub issues) so we can start the work.
+Stay tuned!